DeekshithaVellenki/hello-world/README.md

 Hello World
 Git is just an amazing tool
-Its intresting to learn about GIT.
+It's intresting to learn about GIT. version control system.